BART877/BART877/README.md

 - 👋 Hi, I’m BART
-- 👀 I’m interested in developing app and design
+- 👀 I’m interested in developing web apps and design
 - 🌱 I’m currently learning IT
 - 📫 How to reach me bart35230@gmail.com